cestastanford/grandtour/scholars-essays/calaresu-life-and-death.md

 ---
 layout: article
 title: "3.
-Life and Death in Naples: Thomas Jones and Urban Experience in the Grand Tour (Explorer)
+Life and Death in Naples: Thomas Jones and Urban Experience in the Grand Tour (Explorer)"
 author: Melissa Calaresu
 session: 4
 chapter: 3